-Any hotel's most expensive and valuable asset is its building.
-If you own the freehold of the hotel or are liable for rebuilding costs, you should look out for hotel insurance that covers the cost of rebuilding the property should the worst happen.
+A hotel owner's most valuable asset is bricks and mortar.
+If you own your hotel's freehold, or are liable for rebuild costs, you should look for hotel insurance that covers the full cost of rebuilding the property, should the worst happen.

 What contents insurance will I need for my hotel?

-This type of cover is a legal requirement in line with the Hotel Proprietors Act 1956 so you can be liable to make good the loss or damage, even if it wasn't due to your fault or any of your staff.
-The amount of cover you need depends on how many guests might be staying at your hotel at any given time.
+This type of cover is a legal requirement, in line with the Hotel Proprietors Act 1956.
+You'd be liable for any compensatory claims, even if the loss or damage wasn't caused by you or your staff.
+The amount of cover you need depends on how many guests might be staying at your hotel, at any given time.

 Why might I need business interruption cover?

-Personal contents cover
+- Personal contents cover